-Orkney would be picturesque in any light, but the climate and the nature of the terrain here make it even more so.
+Orkney would be picturesque in any light, but the climate and the nature of the terrain make it even more so.
 The ever-changing weather combines with wide-open vistas to add additional layers of color, contrast, relief, and variation to an already ample canvas.

 Though we try to capture this with our camera when we have it with us, it is somewhat difficult to reduce this all to two dimensions.

-On the other hand, when high pressure sets in, the landscape looks like it is being flood-lit from the side by a huge white-orange spotlight.
+On the other hand, when high pressure sets in, the landscape looks like it is being flood-lit from the side by a huge spotlight.
 The colors and relief are so idyllic, it can feel like a movie set.
 But perhaps the best days are the “tweeners,” like the one described above, when the sky shifts between cloud and sun, bringing successive parts of one’s surroundings in and out light.
-It’s somewhat like a slow-moving klieg light show, playing out during the day, rather than at night, with the light sweeping from sky to earth, rather than the other way around.
+It’s somewhat like a slow-moving Klieg light show, playing out during the day, rather than at night, with the light sweeping from sky to earth, rather than the other way around.

 On some days, when there is a moderately low and broken cloud ceiling, the sky this far north looks different than what we are used to.
-It feels at once lower, closer, and pressed down, and yet the horizon stretches more deeply back, finally disappearing at a great distance away.
+It feels at once lower, closer, and pressed down.
+But it also has more depth and distance.
+The horizon stretches back, finally disappearing at a great distance away.